Burnley sign Weghorst from Wolfsburg

 Weghorst joined Wolfsburg in 2018 from Dutch side AZ, where he scored 45 goals in 86 games.

-During his three-and-a-half year spell in the Bundesliga with Wolfsburg, he scored 70 goals in 144 appearances.
+The 6ft 6in striker has been capped 12 times by the Netherlands and featured at Euro 2020, scoring in a 3-2 win over Ukraine.

-He has been capped 12 times by the Netherlands and featured at Euro 2020, scoring in a 3-2 win over Ukraine.
+Burnley chairman Alan Pace added: "We're delighted to have brought in a great talent with a fantastic goalscoring pedigree in Germany."

 - Our coverage of Burnley is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment